 |

 Traveling north and east of Thunder Bay, the traveler will pass several Gem Shops and mines offering Amethyst - Ontario's most famous gemstone.
 You'll find the stones in their natural state, as well as embedded in jewelry and craft items.
-Our usual first stop is Sleeping Giant Provincial Park. |
+Not too far down the road is the turn-off to Sleeping Giant Provincial Park.

 Sleeping Giant Provincial Park - Sibley Peninsula